-The safe use of technology is taught to pupils of all ages through computing and PSHCE lessons, presentations, assemblies and form time discussions.
-Teachers employ a wide range of strategies when teaching online safety, with interactive talking activities encouraged in PSHCE and computing resources used as the focus for learning in computing.
+The safe use of technology is taught to pupils of all ages through digital technology and PSHCE lessons, presentations, assemblies and form time discussions.
+Teachers employ a wide range of strategies when teaching online safety, with interactive talking activities encouraged in PSHCE and online safety resources used as the focus for learning in digital technology.
 Our aim is that online safety skills are not just developed during specific lessons but are also reviewed as and when issues arise.